Tag: living

 Western Christianity is in turmoil.
 The so-called Progressive wing seems to find new things to toss out, while the so-called Conservative (or Reactionary) wing finds new restrictions to add.
 So many things have been tied to what it means to be a so-called real that everyday Christians can find it hard to find stability in the one place that had been stable for generations.

-While certain traditions regularly hold certain Saints highly, many regular members don’t know them, or their traditions, denomination, or local church just ignore the Saints.
+While certain traditions regularly hold certain Saints highly, many regular church members don’t know them, or their traditions, denomination, or local church just ignore the Saints.
 This, sadly, even includes many of the churches that have been named after Saints.

-This is not about the veneration of Saints (which most Western Protestants struggle with), but looking to the examples of the people whose lives were recognized by others (rather than self-promotion) as reflecting aspects of Christ.
+This is not about the veneration of Saints (which most Western Protestants struggle with), but looking to the examples of the people whose lives were recognized by (rather than self-promotion) as reflecting aspects of Jesus Christ.

 Even Protestants have Saints, though they’d probably never call them such.
 My , the Church of the Nazarene, had strong ties with Methodism, which was founded by John and Charles Wesley.
-The Wesleys are often spoken of in the same ways as other traditions speak of the Saints.
+The Wesleys are often spoken of in the same ways as other traditions of the Saints.
 The Church of the Nazarene has long held Phineas Bresee up, too, in almost the same ways as the Saints.
 Yet, neither the Wesleys nor Bresee were flawless.
 For the broader US church, Hudson Taylor is read and spoken of in similar ways.

 As we look back on Bresee, the Wesleys, or Taylor we often focus on their flaws, especially in regard to where their cultural sensitivities do not match ours.
-Yet, these men do indeed provide valuable insight into living lives as followers of Jesus.
+Yet, these men do indeed provide valuable insight into lives as faithful followers of Jesus.

 One of the advantages of the Saints is that while we are usually provided glimpses into their lives through overly optimistic lenses, their stories are still ones of encouragement.
-Many of them became Saints, not through some huge single event, but walking step-by-step to become more like Jesus.
+Many of them became Saints, not through some huge single life event, but walking step-by-step to become more like Jesus.
 This is especially true when the saints our outside our personal tradition; this might be the most important thing.

 You’ll note that I mentioned 4 men.
 Inside Protestant tradition, there is an extreme emphasis on men.
 Many of the Saints were women.
-In the Church of the Nazarene, we have Mildred Wynkoop (a huge presence in holiness theology), who we should have feelings for as the Wesleys, and perhaps more so than Bresee.
+In the Church of the Nazarene, we have Mildred Wynkoop (a huge in holiness theology), who we should have feelings for as the Wesleys, and perhaps more so than Bresee.
 I’m not calling her, the Wesleys, Bresee, or Taylor, Saints, and, yet, they are towering presences of Christian history which sort of makes them Saints.

 While certain traditions have miracles assigned to Saints, that hasn’t always been the case.
 In fact, many of the Saints were so-called Doctors of the Church, meaning that their writings profoundly shaped theology and/or Christian living.
 Some were bishops.
 Some were abbots/abbesses.
 Some were monks/nuns.
 Some were teachers.
 There were even a couple of lawyers in there.